pt-estimate/python/README.md

-# python
-##A collection of statistical tests for analysing group differences
+##A collection of statistical tests for analyzing group differences